cafo678/LeiCS/README.md

 Right Stick Press: Lock on target
 When target locked:
 RightStick: Directional dodge, combo if followed by another directional action at the right time

+When parryed and the times slow down, only defense or dodge is allowed while the enemy can attack you.
+Viceversa, when a successful parry lands, the enemy will be slowed down and the player can attack.